AnastasiaKratschmer/ThesisGeneticsALMaSSFiles/ALMaSSCodeFolder/README.md

     Is a function that gets called by `Nine_QuadrantBasedGeneticOutput();` and NineQuadrantsPopulationSizeProbe();`       for putting each vole into a quadrant (0-3) in the 2*2 quadrant grid with buffer zones.

 * Added to the PopulationManager functions `PopulationManager::CreateObjects` and `PopulationManager::CreateObjectsInit`:
-  - A vole that is being born from parents keeps the genome from its parents' gametes, so it calls the construction function `NAME` with an empty string for the filename of the allele frequency input.
+  - A vole that is being born from parents keeps the genome from its parents' gametes, so it calls the construction function (`GeneticMaterialNew()`;) with an empty string for the filename of the allele frequency input.
   - A vole under initialization calls the function with a string that contains the allele frequency file and will get its own genome based on allele frequency inputs.
 __________________________________________________________
 In the file-duo `Vole_all.cpp` and `Vole_all.h`: